scikit-learn-contrib/MAPIE/notebooks/regression/tutorial_regression.md

 out-of-distribution data.
 Note however that there are no theoretical guarantees on the coverage level for out-of-distribution data.
-Here it's important to note that the quantile method most likely has negative values (at $x = -6.5$) of width thereby giving a low average width.
-This can be due to its inherit structure, it is possible that the prediction values for quantile 0.025 can be greater than that of 0.975 points where a lot of uncertainty lies.
+Here it's important to note that the CQR strategy should not be taken into account for width prediction, and it is abundantly clear from the negative width coverage that is observed in these results.

 ## 4. Estimating the uncertainty with different sklearn-compatible regressors